vladadev/freshshop/README.md

-E-commerce HTML/CSS/JS/PHP/MySQL app
+E-commerce HTML/CSS/JS/PHP/MySQL website
-<h1>Things you can do on site:</h1>
+<h1>Things you can do on website:</h1>
 <ul>
   <li>Chose products for purchase and add them to cart</li>
   <li>Eddit cart</li>